Robb Flynn: Personal life

 Flynn is married and has two sons.
-He identifies as an atheist.
+He is an atheist.
+He has talked extensively about his mental health issues, especially during the The More Things Change... era of Machine Head, and has admitted to suffering from depression, self-harm and bulimia.

 Equipment

 Flynn used two Ibanez strat styled guitars in the early days of Machine Head, a white one used in 1992 until 1993, and a black one covered with stickers which he used to record Burn My Eyes, which was stolen from his home in 2010 along with a Washburn Dimebolt which Dimebag Darrell had once given to him.
 For the Burn My Eyes tour he used a Gibson Explorer and a Jackson Soloist.
 He used these guitars for The More Things Change..., after which he switched to a Gibson SG.
-His Dimebolt and all the guitars that were stolen were returned to him by a woman who bought a storage unit, which either belonged to the person that stole them or she received them from the person that stole them.
+His Dimebolt and all the guitars that were stolen were returned to him by a woman who bought a storage unit for $10.

 For The Burning Red, he began using a Gibson Flying V, which became synonymous with him after this period.
 In 2002, just before the recording of Through the Ashes of Empires he began using his ESP SP210 baritone guitar.
 For The Blackening tour he used a custom ESP flying V which was identical to, and often mistaken for a Gibson V. By Unto the Locust he was using a more modified version of his earlier ESP/Gibson V, with this one having mirror inlays of the Machine Head logo on the fretboard and headstock.

 Flynn had signed a deal with Epiphone in which he could get signature models based closely on his designs with ESP.
 His new guitar for this period was the Epiphone Love Death Baritone Flying V, along with a custom Explorer, which he occasionally used on the Locust tour.
 For the Bloodstone & Diamonds era, Flynn has so far been using several Epiphone Flying V's, including an alternate version of the Love Death V, with this one having a tremolo bar.
 Currently he uses both his Love Death models, a satin black V, and a glossy black V with white binding and a white pickguard.

-In January 2015, Flynn posted a picture on his Instagram page, showing his red BC Rich Warlock along with his Gibson SG from 1997, announcing that he was bringing them out of retirement and bringing them on the US leg of the Bloodstone & Diamonds tour.
+In January 2015, Flynn posted a picture on his Instagram page, showing his red B.C.
+Rich Warlock along with his Gibson SG from 1997, announcing that he was bringing them out of retirement and bringing them on the US leg of the Bloodstone & Diamonds tour.

-Other gear includes a modified Peavey 5150 and an Electro Harmonix Deluxe Electric Mistress flanger pedal.
+Other gear includes a modified Peavey 5150 and an Electro-Harmonix Deluxe Electric Mistress flanger pedal.